 Some days, adulting is easy and productive.
 Other days, becoming an adult is overwhelming and leaves you staring into space asking, “What just happened?”

-As formulating a budget nears the top of your to-do list when you start your first job out of high school or college, we wanted to provide you with a top 10 list of budgeting tips to take with you.
+As formulating a budget nears the top of your to-do list when you start your first job out of high school or college, the experts at Renasant Nation wanted to provide you with a top 10 list of budgeting tips to take with you.

 Long gone are the days of the beloved piggy bank.
 You have to find a checking account that meets your new adult needs such as being able to direct deposit your check, pay bills, transfer funds, and manage your money properly.
 Check out Renasant Rewards Extra – it checks all the boxes you need in a checking account and more.
 Click here to learn about the benefits of opening a Renasant Rewards Extra account.

-Try to live on less than 90% of what you make and put 10% away.
-Sometimes this can be difficult, but it’s a respectable reference point when your first couple of paychecks come in and expenses start going out.
+One popular savings tip among financial experts for getting started on building your savings is the 90%/10% rule.
+This method involves trying to live on less than 90% of what you make and put 10% into savings.
+Sometimes this can be difficult, but it’s a target reference point to consider when your first couple of paychecks come in and expenses start going out.

-Using 50% of your paycheck on expenses, 20% for disposable income, 10% for charity, and 10% for investing and paying down debt is a common strategy people use when first starting to budget.
+Using 50% of your paycheck on montly expenses, 20% for disposable income, 10% for unexpected costs, and 10% for investing and paying down debt is a common strategy people use when first starting to budget.
 This is the 90% you spend while the other 10% is reserved for saving.

 The old saying goes that an ounce of prevention is worth a pound of cure.
 Have the proper insurance in place whether it be rental/homeowners insurance, auto/motorcycle insurance, and for the pricier personal items like smartphones, some jewelry, and other valuables.
 The peace of mind is worth the payments, and Renasant Insurance is a good place to start.